 This area is considered as one of the top 5 dive sites in Spain.
-As it is protected, by law no (fisher) boats are allowed to come there.
-As there are different entries and exits it offers dives for all level, from starters to professionals, all will be amazed by the variety of life and beautiful marine scapes.
+As there are different entries and exits it offers dives for all levels, from starters to professionals, all will be amazed by the variety of life and beautiful marine landscapes.

-Three different entries from volcanic rocks give way to a lowering reeft that goes from 6 – 12 meters across the dive site.
-It’s very common to see damselfish, parrotfish, trumpets, barracudas, nudibranch, moray.....
+Different entries from volcanic rocks give way to a lowering reef that goes from 6 – 12 meters across the dive site.
+It’s very common to see damselfish, parrotfish, trumpets, barracudas, nudibranches, moray eels.....

 There is a drop off to about 23 metres where we find caves, cracks and arches that enjoy the more technical divers.
 The sandy bottom is the home of the stingrays, angelsharks and a hugh bank of grunts that also gives its name to a area in El Cabron: the Roncadores.

-For the more experienced divers we have a area with gerardias and gorgonian corals with a depth of about 30 metres with often current that can be moderated – high.
-On the way to the gerardias and the gorgonia we find: groupers, barracudas, amberjacks and sardine shoals but also angelsharks and different types of rays.
+For the more experienced divers we have a area with gerardias and gorgonian corals with a depth of about 30 metres, often current that can be moderated – high.
+On the way to the gerardias and the gorgonian corals we find: groupers, barracudas, amberjacks and sardine shoals but also angelsharks and different types of rays.

-El Cabrón surprises you in each of your dives and you’ll be happy that you were able to see the awesome underwater world of it.
+El Cabrón surprises you in each of your dives and you’ll be happy that you were able to dive and enjoy the astonishing underwater world.

 Sardina dives are well known for their simplicity.
 Access the water from the old staircase port (the brave can jump from the top).
 We distinguish two different areas.
 The first covers the right profile of the cliff, reaching 16 meters deep.
-Banks of grunts, sardines, barracudas, ....
-The second area covers the central lower bay.
-Electric rays, butterfly rays, octopus, morays, seahorses, ....... anything is possible.
-For divers with "Hawkeye", this is one of the few places where you can see the sponge fish ..... good luck!!
+Banks of grunts, sardines, barracudas, garden eels etc ....
+The second area covers the central lower sandy bay with rocks.
+Electric rays, butterfly rays, octopus, morays, seahorses, (giant) anemones, nudibranches, sepias ...... anything is possible.
+The angelshark is nearly all year around in the sandy area of the bay.

 Risco Verde is not far from the El Cabrón beach.
 It offers easy, full of small fish and sometimes big visitors as butterfly rays, electric rays etc. But also the angelshark can be found here.The max. depth is about 13 metres and this makes it a dive site for all ages and levels.
 The entrance and exit are fairly easy and for night dives it’s one of our favourite sites.